ammo888/facerecapi/README.md

 -->
 ## Face detection to API pipeline

-  `pipeline.py` processes images with none to multiple faces, and for every detected face, calls the API to identify.
+  `pipeline.py` processes images with none to multiple faces, using the API to return user data and face locations to label faces in the image.

   ```fish
   (env) python pipeline.py ip:port path/to/image.jpg